 With Workfellow, you can automatically track processes without the hassle of slow, manual work.
 What's more, you'll get real-time actionable insights from day one thanks to AI-powered process intelligence software.

-So steer your company in the right direction today by booking a free Workfellow trial, and make business process mapping a breeze.
+So steer your company in the right direction today by booking a meeting, and make business process mapping a breeze.